ifeimi/ifeimi.github.io/_pages/bookmark.md

 I will continously upload *timestamped* AKB48 lyrics after I made such videos.
 They are shared on my Google Drive, [click to open](https://drive.google.com/drive/folders/1oXF-MW6J_jkjdkQ2gXdS2mIRIUMsD14q?usp=share_link).
 The idea is to save you the labour of timestamping and maybe contribute some Chinese translations.
 Please take notice of the following notes:

-* I share .ass files where my personal format is integrated.
-Feel free to use them if you like, and also feel free to change to your own style if you like.
+* I share .ass files where my personal format has been integrated.
+Feel free to use them if you like, otherwise also feel free to change to your own style.

 * My timestamps are completely free for use.
 There's no need to acknowledge me in any form if you use only my timestamps in your work.
 A feature of my timestamping (it's a recommendation as well) is that lyrics are set to *offset audio by -0.5 s*, thus they are easy to follow when you sing along.
 Use the time-shifting tool provided in your subtitle editting software to *shift all lyrics at the same time*, then there's normally no need to adjust for each sentence.